Golden Year Two

 –Detective Comics #46

 Professor Hugo Strange is back and he has developed Fear Dust, a precursor to Scarecrow’s Fear Gas.
 Strange plans on using Fear Dust to become “Dictator of America.”
 Batman beats up a bunch of Strange’s henchmen and obtains special pills that make one immune to the effects of the gas.
 He also threatens one of the young thugs into meeting him a night later with more info about the gang.
 The Caped Crusader meets with the thug, but is jumped and knocked out by another henchman.
 At Strange’s lab, the Dark Knight tries to fight off his captors, but gets knocked out again.
 Once Batman shakes the cobwebs out of his head, he finally beats back Strange’s men and radios Robin with orders.
 Robin stops Strange’s men from Fear Dusting the Gotham Reservoir and a popular downtown theater.
 Meanwhile, Batman dukes it out with Strange and punches him off of a cliff into a river.
-The latter washes away—the usual way these stories end—except this time Strange is paralyzed from the fall (as referenced in and seen via flashback from The Brave & The Bold #182).
+The latter washes away—the usual way these stories end—except this time Strange is paralyzed from the fall (as referenced in and seen via flashback from The Brave and The Bold #182).
 He won’t appear again until 1982!

 –Batman #4 Part 2

 A gangster named Thatch decides to dress up as his namesake Edward Thatch—better known as Blackbeard the pirate.
 Assembling a crew of “pirates,” Thatch attacks a socialite yacht party with a legitimate 18th century barque and kidnaps all the guests.
 Batman and Robin fly to the ocean scene in the Batplane, which transforms into the debuting Batboat once it lands in the water.
 The Dynamic Duo, with a little help from the prisoners, defeats the pirate gang.
+Notably, during the fight, Batman reminds Robin, “We never kill with weapons of any kind!”
+Umm, yes, they do!
+(Batman will officially adopt an anti-gun/non-lethal stance, but not until next year.)

 –Batman #4 Part 3